AloiDavide/Endless-Speculation-test/src/site/notes/Long Form Theories/Linked Theory for Turn of the Golden witch.md

 Well, to start, she looks exactly like the girl in the portrait, so it's possible she was the model used when [[Characters/Kinzo\|Kinzo]] commissioned it.
 There will be another candidate for that role later on, but that person died long before the portrait was hung in the hall (six years ago at most, since [[Characters/Battler\|Battler]] has never seen it), so it would have been based on old photos.
-There's also another version of the same painting in Kinzo's study and we have no idea when that one was painted, so it's better not to focus on this too much.
+There's also another version of the same painting in Kinzo's study and we have no idea when that one was painted.
+It's better not to focus on this too much.

 It's possible that she is a servant, this would make her able to own a master key without going against any red truth.
 Maybe she is one of the other orphans with the On kanji in their name, the ones mentioned in [[Legend of the Golden witch\|Legend]].